showlab/Show-o/show-o2/README.md

 </div>

 ## News
 * **[2025-06-25]** We thank team [OneIG-Bench](https://github.com/OneIG-Bench/OneIG-Benchmark) for evaluating Show-o2 models on their new benchmark, in which our models have achieved leading performance in terms of Alignment and Reasoning metrics.
+The leadboard is maitained [here](https://oneig-bench.github.io/).

 <img src="docs/OnelG-Bench.jpg" width="1000">